Lorraine Broderick: Mid-career (1995–2004)

+Academic work and later career (2004–2023)

 She would eventually accept a position as a screenwriting and playwriting professor at Drexel University in Philadelphia, Pennsylvania.
 This move reunited her with her former colleague, Felicia Minei Behr, former executive producer of All My Children and As the World Turns, who served at Drexel as a professor of film & TV production.

-In November 2009, Broderick returned to All My Children at the request of her one-time mentor, Agnes Nixon – following the dismissal of outgoing head writer Charles Pratt Jr. – as part of ABC's concerted effort to increased ratings.
+In November 2009, Broderick returned to All My Children at the request of her one-time mentor, Agnes Nixon, following the dismissal of outgoing head writer Charles Pratt Jr., as part of ABC's concerted effort to increase ratings.
 However, Broderick once again passed on being head writer in a permanent capacity.
 On January 13, 2010, ABC announced David Kreizman and Donna Swajeski as the new head writers.
 Broderick would continue as the interim head writer until her successors were in place on March 15, 2010.
 She then assumed her duties as Associate Head Writer.

-On April 2, 2011, amid rumors of All My Children's possible cancellation, Soaps in Depth broke the news via Twitter that Broderick was once again named the show's head writer, replacing Kreizman and Swajeski.
+On April 2, 2011, amid rumors of All My Childrens possible cancellation, Soaps in Depth broke the news via Twitter that Broderick was once again named the show's head writer, replacing Kreizman and Swajeski.
 The show's cancellation was announced just two weeks later, with Broderick writing the show through its conclusion on September 23, 2011.
 She then returned to One Life to Live as a breakdown writer until that show's finale on January 13, 2012.

-In April 2012, it was confirmed that Broderick would join the team of new Days of our Lives co-head writers Gary Tomlin and Christopher Whitesell as a breakdown writer.
+In April 2012, it was confirmed that Broderick would join the team of new Days of Our Lives co-head writers Gary Tomlin and Christopher Whitesell as a breakdown writer.
+She continued in this role until January 3, 2023.